microsoft/TypeScript-Handbook/pages/tutorials/React.md

 However, React doesn't come with any facility for synchronizing data between your application.
 As far as a React component is concerned, data flows down through its children through the props you specify on each element.

-As an answer, the React community relies on libraries like Redux and MobX.
+Because React on its own does not provide a built-in support for state management, the React community uses libraries like Redux and MobX.

 [Redux](http://redux.js.org) relies on synchronizing data through a centralized and immutable store of data, and updates to that data will trigger a re-render our application.
 State is updated in an immutable fashion by sending explicit action messages which must be handled by functions called reducers.